covalentlybound/AHEaD-2021/Google-Cloud/README.md

 link](https://console.cloud.google.com/apis/library/bigquery.googleapis.com?_ga=2.48078567.1138561114.1625088035-509917660.1611616658)
 and **enable** the BigQuery API.

-Next we need to create an authentication key for Google Cloud
+Next we need to create an authentication key for Google Cloud.
+Call this next line of code from your terminal/command line.

 ```bash
 gcloud auth application-default login